From our Free Quilt Block Patterns Library

 To open and print the Flying Geese units (FGU) you need the Adobe Reader installed on your computer.
 You can get Adobe Reader here (a new window will open so you can download it without leaving this page) if you need it.

 Open the downloaded file at the intersection of 'Print FGUs' and your finished block's size.
-You'll find these downloads in the cutting chart in Step 2 below in the row highlighted in yellow.
+You'll find these downloads in the Cutting Chart in Step 2 below in the row highlighted in yellow.